terrywbrady/UsingAppScript/PITCHME.md

 #VSLIDE
 ##### Example 3E: Display Template Function

-Create a function showSidebarTemplate() which passes the output of getMessage() to the template
+Create a function showSidebarTemplate() which passes data to a template

 ```
 function showSidebarTemplate() {